 425 Queen St

 Honolulu, HI 96813

 The notary examination is given on Oahu at least once a month, and on the neighbor islands periodically.
-Once you have created an online account, you can schedule your exam online.
+Examination dates and locations are subject to change.

 We do not provide or validate parking.
 Metered street parking is available on Punchbowl Street.
 Parking is also available at the Makai Garage, at the corner of Punchbowl Street and Halekauwila Street.
 The entrance is on Halekauwila street.